-As at 31 December 2019, the Group had a total of 2,028 employees (2018: 2,410 employees).
-The decrease in number of employees was mainly attributable to the completion of contracts to nine public housing estates and four stand-alone services during the fourth quarter of 2019.
-The Group's employee benefits expenses for the year ended 31 December 2019 amounted to approximately HK\$376.87 million (2018: HK\$330.48 million).
+As at 31 December 2020, the Group had a total of 2,293 employees (2019: 2,028 employees).
+The increase in number of employees was mainly attributable to the additional staff employed for the new public housing estates awarded by the HA during the year.
+The Group's employee benefits expenses for the year ended 31 December 2020 amounted to approximately HK\$392.67 million (2019: HK\$376.87 million).
 To ensure that the Group is able to attract and retain Directors and staff capable of attaining the best performance levels, remuneration packages are reviewed on a regular basis.
 In addition, discretionary bonus is offered to eligible employees by reference to the Group's results and individual performance.
 The Group has also granted 32,000,000 share options to four employees on 17 June 2019.